Copyrights in AI-Generated Content

 Artificial intelligence (AI) technologies are now capable of producing content that would be considered expressive works if created by a human being.
 These technologies “train” on mass quantities of existing human-authored works and use patterns detected in them to generate like content.
 This creates a thorny question about authorship: To what extent can a person who uses AI technology to generate content be considered the “author” of such content?

 It isn’t a hypothetical problem.
-The Copyright Office has already started receiving applications for registration of copyrights in works that are either wholly or partially AI-generated.
+The Copyright Office has already started receiving applications for registration of copyrights in AI-generated works, that is to say, works that are either wholly or partially AI-generated.

 Sorry, HAL, No Registration for You